ctrf-io/.github/profile/README.md

 CTRF is a JSON test results report with many reporters and plugins supporting modern test automation frameworks.

+## Help Grow CTRF

-**We need your help to grow CTRF, please follow the [GitHub organisation](https://github.com/ctrf-io) and give our repositories a star ⭐**
+**We need your help to grow CTRF, please follow us by clicking the follow button in the top right of this page and give our [repositories](https://github.com/orgs/ctrf-io/repositories) a star ⭐**

 **It means a lot to us.**